erickhan/pxdocs/content/reference/knowledge-base/px-licensing.md

  [...]
 ```

-More details about each individual licensed feature is displayed via `pxctl license list` command, ie.:
+More details about each individual licensed feature are displayed via `pxctl license list` command, ie.:

 ```text
 pxctl license list